Our Story: Meet Cory

 Even though I had worked so hard to Live My 10, I found that over time, my priorities had changed.
 My business and my relationship were great things that were hard to walk away from, but I promised myself I’d Live My 10.

 Two years later, I met my incredible wife Erica and I’ve never been happier.
-As I write this, we’ve spent almost eight amazing years together, and every day just keeps getting better.
+As I write this, we’ve spent more than eight amazing years together, and every day just keeps getting better.

 That’s also led to the greatest honour, responsibility, and joy of my entire life: becoming a father to my two beautiful boys, Brooks and Callan.